rubenros1795/mining-job-ads/README.md

 The classifier identifies qualitative ("high wage!") and quantitative ("wage of f 50,-") wage indicators in advertisements.
 In light of lacking article segmentation a list of occupations is used to create a subset of advertisements that are likely to advertise jobs.
 A window of 12 words left and 40 words right of the occupation title is extracted and considered.

+# Usage

+Use `pip requirements.txt` to install the necessary modules.
+Edit the paths to `/resources` and `/data` in the `classifier.py` script.
+The script exports the classified job advertisements in `[input-csv-name]_processed.csv` files.